jcbermeo/jcbermeo/README.md

 * Hello, World!

-My name is juan, I study CS!
+My name is Juan!
+I am currently greeting you from a VIM editor in the Ubuntu Command Terminal.